-Upon successful completion of the prescribed program, a Bachelor of Science Degree in Nursing (BSN) is conferred.
+Upon successful completion of the baccalaureate program of study, a Bachelor of Science Degree in Nursing (BSN) is conferred.
 The responsibility for knowing and achieving these requirements rests with the student.

 - Successfully complete the prescribed curriculum of 120 semester hours: